weakish/weakish.github.com/coding-style/c.md

 Mark a function never returns (always abort) with `__dead`.

-For compatibilities with different operation systems, use a shim:
+To be compatible with different operating systems, use a shim:

 ```c
 /*